Real-time computing: Criteria for real-time computing

 In the context of multitasking systems the scheduling policy is normally priority driven (pre-emptive schedulers).
 In some situations, these can guarantee hard real-time performance (for instance if the set of tasks and their priorities is known in advance).
 There are other hard real-time schedulers such as rate-monotonic which is not common in general-purpose systems, as it requires additional information in order to schedule a task: namely a bound or worst-case estimate for how long the task must execute.
-Specific algorithms for scheduling such hard real-time tasks exist, such as earliest deadline first, which, ignoring the overhead of context switching, is sufficient for system loads of less than 100%.
+Specific algorithms for scheduling such hard real-time tasks exist, like earliest deadline first, which, ignoring the overhead of context switching, is sufficient for system loads of less than 100%.
 New overlay scheduling systems, such as an adaptive partition scheduler assist in managing large systems with a mixture of hard real-time and non real-time applications.

 Firm real-time systems are more nebulously defined, and some classifications do not include them, distinguishing only hard and soft real-time systems.
 Some examples of firm real-time systems: